Childhood Discipleship: Training up a child

 In 1984, TBMF began as a two-year experiment to raise additional funds for new churches.
 Thirty years later, the Foundation has worked with over 33,000 different donors to support 250 mission projects all over Texas and around the world.

-Outlining the beginnings of TBMF, Dr. Bill Pinson, former executive director for Texas Baptists, described the time when the/p>/p>... [continue]
+Outlining the beginnings of TBMF, Dr. Bill Pinson, former executive director for Texas Baptists, described the time when the need to raise more funds first became apparent and the vision began to focus on creating the... [continue]

 Attorney named CLC’s director of public policy